 4. Custom spend

-Custom spend includes other expenses, such as software/app, influencers, rents, salary, Shopify plan, taxes.
+Custom spending includes other expenses, such as software/app, influencers, rent, salary, Shopify plan, and taxes.

 Now that you have every factor on the table, do the math and see your profit.

 You need real-time data.
 What’s your profit today?